Costa Favolosa Cruise Review

 Stores

-The stores on Costa Favolosa are identical to the ones we saw on almost all the other Costa ships.
+The stores on Costa Favolosa are identical to those on almost all the other Costa ships.
 Frankly, we think they need an upgrade.
 You can buy clothes, perfumes and cosmetics, watches, sunglasses, tobacco and booze.
 The necessity items section is small, with a very limited selection.
-Since we were in port almost every day, this wasn’t a big problem.
-But this would definitely have been an issue for a longer cruise with a lot of sea days.
-So be careful not to forget your deodorant or toothpaste because you’d have issues finding them on board.

 It also seemed that the Costa brand merchandise store was being converted into a souvenir store.
 We don’t know why, but we don’t like the new format.